 Use the menu to the right to find detailed program outcomes assessment information.

-College Assessment Activities Operate within four major areas: General Education Assessment, Major/Program Outcomes Assessment, Continuous Improvement Assessment (CIP) and Placement Assessment.
-The most recent College Assessment report is available here.
-Below are highlights from that report.
+LAS Assessment work addresses four major areas: General Education Assessment, Major/Program Outcomes Assessment, Continuous Improvement Assessment (CIP), and Placement Assessment.
+Below are highlights from the most recent college assessment report.

 I. Assessment of LAS Learning Goals in General Education